Web apps have become so complex that they're unsafe to use, researchers say

 DLL "injection," in which malicious code is placed inside a DLL and then executed by an otherwise safe application, is a tried-and-true method of hacking both Windows and macOS.

-Weeks ran a demonstration in which a web app "popped a calc" on a PC, or forced the Calculator app to open, a traditional sign in proof-of-concept attacks that a Windows or Mac has been hijacked.
+Weeks ran a demonstration of a second type of attack in which a web app "popped a calc" on a PC, or forced the Calculator app to open, a traditional sign in proof-of-concept attacks that a Windows or Mac has been hijacked.

-The trick, Weeks explained, was to get his web app to request access to a nameless file, which the user grants without noticing the lack of a name.
-This gives the web app permission to do much more in that folder that it's supposed to be able to, including creating files with forbidden extensions or altering those files multiple times.
+The trick in the second attack, Weeks explained, is to get the user to approve the download of a nameless file from a web app.
+This gives the web app permission to do much more than it's supposed to be able to, including altering the file after installation.

 Phishing attacks controlled entirely by the attacker